 The last 30 years have witnessed one of the greatest economic achievements the world has ever seen.
-The rise of China from an impoverished, largely agrarian economy to become one of the world’s second largest economy and a global manufacturing super-power.
+The rise of China from an impoverished, largely agrarian economy to become one of the world’s second-largest economy and a global manufacturing super-power.
 There have been huge benefits of this transformation.
 Over 500 million Chinese have been lifted out of poverty while western economies have benefited from low inflation, driven largely by the flow of low-cost products from China.
 I visited China over 30 times between 2004 and 2016 and saw the transformation in well over one hundred Chinese factories firsthand.

 China Sourcing in 2008

 In 2008 I was given the job of outsourcing a large number of complex sheet metal components for the Australian arm of a major US high technology manufacturer.
 At that time, it seemed like the question western manufacturers faced was not, if they would relocate their facilities to China, but when.
-Hiring a semi-skilled factory worker, such as a welder, cost less than ¥1000 per month (around $US125) compared to at least 20 times that for the equivalent worker in the west.
-As well costs for land, energy and regulatory compliance were cheap compared to the west.
-The ex-works price for the components I helped outsource were between 40% and 75% less than the previous cost of in-house manufacture in Australia.
+Hiring a semi-skilled factory worker, such as a welder, costs less than ¥1000 per month (around $US125) compared to at least 20 times that for the equivalent worker in the west.
+As well as costs for land, energy and regulatory compliance were cheap compared to the west.
+The ex-works price for the components I helped outsource was between 40% and 75% less than the previous cost of in-house manufacture in Australia.

 However, even then, the writing was on the wall.
-That year I did some modelling on the long run competitiveness of China and results startled me.
+That year I did some modelling on the long-run competitiveness of China and results startled me.
 When modelling the benefits of outsourcing projects, purchasing teams tended to calculate costs based on “today’s dollars”.
 The problem with this was that inflation in China was running at double the typical level in the west and wages were probably rising five times as fast.

 On top of that, the Chinese currency would inevitably rise over time (as it has done).
 Finally, the models on which outsourcing was based usually failed to account for the hidden costs of outsourcing such as inventory holding costs, warehousing, supporting China suppliers (in China) and quality risks.
-As the table below shows, factoring in these “hidden costs” along with inflation, and relative inflation and currency, the total cost of the China sourced product would overtake its local western equivalent within five years.
+As the table below shows, factoring in these “hidden costs” along with inflation, and relative inflation and currency, the total cost of the China-sourced product would overtake its local western equivalent within five years.
 This was despite the Chinese product being 40% cheaper ex-works.

 This model assumed that the quality of the Chinese product was the same as that of the local alternative, but the consequences of a quality problem are much greater with a longer supply chain.
 What this analysis also showed was how many suppliers in western markets squandered their competitive advantage by demanding long lead times that could be matched by imported projects.
 By establishing Lean production systems, the local supplier could offer smaller lot sizes and shorter lead times than the imported alternative, creating a large competitive advantage.